oscmt/oscmt/README.md

 SECRET_KEY=$(python -c 'import random; import string; print("".join([random.SystemRandom().choice("{}{}".format(string.ascii_letters, string.digits)) for i in range(50)]))')

 DB_PASSWORD=$(python -c 'import random; import string; print("".join([random.SystemRandom().choice("{}{}".format(string.ascii_letters, string.digits)) for i in range(50)]))')

+# If you want to set those variables on your own please make sure they don't contain single or double quotes, otherwise the next line *WILL* fail and you *WILL* be sad.
+# If shell expansion doesn't work properly your config files will contain errors and you will spend the better part of two work days to figure out where that 400 Bad Request from
+# nginx suddenly came from.
+(It came from uwsgi which in turn threw errors due to django misbehaving which misbehaved due to wrong config files.)
+You have been warned.

 ansible-playbook provision.yml --ask-become-pass --extra-vars "secret_key=${SECRET_KEY} dbpassword=${DB_PASSWORD} fqdn=${FQDN}"
 ```